By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Heating, cooling, and utility bills

-• LIEAP (one-time annual heating payment) and the Crisis Intervention Program (CIP) for heating or cooling emergencies, through Randolph County DSS (Asheboro or Archdale office) or epass.nc.gov.
-Seniors 60+ and disabled adults get the December priority window.
+- LIEAP (a one-time heating payment) and the year-round Crisis Intervention Program (CIP) for a heating or cooling emergency, through Randolph County DSS at 336-683-8000 or epass.nc.gov.
+Adults 60+ and disabled adults get a priority sign-up window opening December 1.

 Medicare, Medicaid, and prescriptions

-• Medicare Savings Programs and Extra Help / Low-Income Subsidy: apply through DSS or SHIIP.
+- Medicare Savings Programs and Extra Help / Low-Income Subsidy: apply through Randolph County DSS or ask SHIIP.

 Home repairs and safety

-• USDA Section 504 grants up to $10,000 for very-low-income homeowners 62+ (eligible rural areas, and most of Randolph County qualifies), through USDA Rural Development.
+- USDA Section 504 grants up to $10,000 for very-low-income homeowners 62+; most of Randolph County is rural-eligible, through USDA Rural Development.

 Transportation

-• RCATS (Regional Coordinated Area Transportation System): 336-629-7433.
-Curb-to-curb rides countywide by advance reservation, open to the public, and free inside Asheboro for seniors 60+.
+- RCATS (Regional Coordinated Area Transportation System), operated by the Randolph Senior Adults Association, provides curb-to-curb rides countywide by advance reservation, open to the public for medical, shopping, and general trips.
+Rides are free inside Asheboro for seniors 60 and older.
+336-629-7433.

 Legal help